APNIC-net/rpki-mft-number-demo/README.md

 #### Summary of current results

  - manifest-number-reuse, manifest-number-regression
-    - FORT, OctoRPKI, Routinator, and rpki-client < 8.7 do not appear to check for these problems.
+    - FORT, OctoRPKI, Routinator < r385e74d, and rpki-client < 8.7 do
+      not appear to check for these problems.
-    - rpki-client >= 8.7 reports errors for these problems.
+    - Routinator >= r385e74d and rpki-client >= 8.7 report errors for
+      these problems.
  - manifest-number-largest-value-159
  - manifest-number-too-large-159
     - Routinator limits the manifest number to the largest signed